PnS2019/pns2019.github.com/session_05.md

 [![CoLab](https://img.shields.io/badge/Reproduce%20in-CoLab-yellow.svg?style=flat-square)](https://colab.research.google.com/drive/1FGs27KCZbh4h2zB9LWMwRGvTrCgLn0mR)

-Corner Detection is one of the classical procedure of Computer Vision preprocessing due to the reason that the corners represent a large variation in intensity in many directions.
+Corner Detection is one of the classical procedures of Computer Vision preprocessing due to the reason that corners represent a large variation in intensity in many directions.
 And this can be very attractive in our above photo matching example.
 If we can find the near identical corner features from two different photos, we can roughly say that they share similar content in the pictures (of course, in reality, this is not enough).

-We give a OpenCV example as follows.
+We give an OpenCV example as follows.

 ```python
 import cv2